Another 10% discount for everyone? Let Vincent do better.

 Advantages:

-• Robust tools for building customer advocacy programs.
+• Strong tools for building advocacy programs.

-• Gamified experiences to increase customer engagement.
+• Gamified experiences that drive engagement.

-• Comprehensive analytics and reporting features.
+• Comprehensive analytics and reporting.

 Disadvantages:

-• High starting price may be prohibitive for small businesses.
+• High starting price for small businesses.

 17. Glue Loyalty